walshie4/backup-RES-Settings/README.md

 version.

 #####How:
-*   The script works by checking the location of many different locations different browsers use to store your RES settings.
+*   The application works by checking the location of many different locations different browsers use to store your RES settings.
 Then if the file is found it is added to a backup file which is stored at the location you specify.

+* To run it simply download the latest release and double click it.
+Then click `Detect RES Installs`.
+Then check the installs you want to make a backup of and click `Make Backup`.
+A copy of the selected config files will be stored in your user's home directory in a folder called RES-Backups.

 #####Where:
 *   Check the releases for the latest working version, or download the latest commit (but don't expect it to be bug-less if you do).